greentic-ai/greentic-interfaces/README.md

 - `component-describe`: a `no_std` component that implements `describe-v1::describe-json`.
 - `runner-host-smoke`: a host-side binary that links the new runner-host imports, instantiates the `component-describe` Wasm artifact, and executes `describe-json`.
+  The runner repository also ships a secrets-oriented guest fixture (`component-secrets`) that exercises the `secrets-v1` imports end-to-end.

 ### Running the examples locally